Generalized Ito Formulae and Space-Time Lebesgue-Stieltjes Integrals of Local Times: The continuous semimartingale case

 and

 and

 Therefore in $L^2(\Omega,P)$,

 To see the convergence of the last term, we recall the well-known result that the local time $L _s(x)$ is jointly continuous in $s$ and cadlag with respect to $x$ and has a compact support in space $x$ for each $s$.
-As $L _s(x)$ is an increasing function of $s$ for each $x$ , so if $G\subset R^1$ is the support of $L _t$, then $L _s(x)=0$ for all $x\notin G$ and $s\le t$.
-Now we use the occupation times formula, the integration by parts formula and (\ref{elworthy2}), (\ref{zhao6}) for the case when $g$ is cadlag with compact support in $x$,
+Now we use the occupation times formula,